bugzmanov/nes_ebook/src/chapter_7.md

 A -> B -> Select -> Start -> Up -> Down -> Left -> Right
 ```

-After reporting button **RIGHT***, controller would return 1s for any following read, until strobe mode change
+After reporting button **RIGHT***, the controller would return 1s for any following read, until a strobe mode change.

-The CPU can change the mode of a controller by writing a byte to the register, however only 1 bit is used.
+The CPU can change the mode of a controller by writing a byte to the register.
+However, only 1 bit is used.

 Controller operates in 2 modes:
 - strobe bit on - controller reports only status of button A (1 - pressed, 0 - released) on each read request
 - strobe bit off - controller cycles through all buttons, 1 at a time.

-So the most basic cycle to read state of a joypad for CPU:
+So the most basic cycle to read the state of a joypad for CPU:
-1) Write 0x1 to 0x4016 (to reset pointer to button A)
+1) Write 0x1 to 0x4016 (to reset the pointer to button A)
 2) Write 0x0 to 0x4016 (to turn off strobe bit)
 3) Read 0x4016 from 8 times
 4) Repeat

-Ok, so lets sketch it out.
+Ok, so let's sketch it out.

-We would need 1 byte to store status of all buttons:
+We would need 1 byte to store the status of all buttons:

 ```rust
 bitflags! {